runrig-coop/hedgerows/index.md

 atomization of society into self-interested agents is not the same as bottom-up organization.
 It's a lie that merely enables the top-down exploitation of the many by the few.
 Coincidently, it is the same Balkanized condition that the thought leaders at Davos tend to mistake for "freedom."
-It's a restatement of the _Homo economicus_ argument first espoused by utilitarian philosophers almost two centuries ago and roundly discredited ever since.
-Dressing the old notion up in transhumanist cyber-lingo doesn't render it any more plausible than it makes it less exploitative.
+It's a corollary of the _Homo economicus_ fallacy first espoused by utilitarian philosophers almost two centuries ago and roundly discredited ever since.
+Dressing the old notion up in transhumanist cyber-lingo doesn't render it any less fictitious than it makes it less exploitative.

-The anti-globalization organizers, on the other hand, came from small, localized bases of power, but they also knew that no individual could seriously challenge the centralized power of global capital.
+The anti-globalization organizers, on the other hand, came from small, localized bases of power, but they also knew that no individual could seriously challenge the centralized power of global capital alone.
 Instead, they leveraged their collective agency and organized their communities.
-They unequivocally championed autonomy for individuals at all levels of society, but they would not sacrifice the autonomy of the community just to preserve some rarefied vision of absolute individualism.
+They unequivocally championed autonomy for individuals at all levels of society, but they would not sacrifice the autonomy of the _community_ just to preserve some rarefied ideal of absolute individualism.
 The activists in Seattle, Chiapas, and Uttar Pradesh wanted something more than individual freedom; they sought _collective liberation_, and that meant defending whatever commons still remained, while restoring any that